Guezone/SECMON/README.md

 CVE are polled using two methods of collection/correspondence:

 - **Keyword-based** : allows you to be proactive on the retrieval of CVE by leaving a little bit of precision (no version check, just word matching) on the affected products (ex: "VMWare", "Apache").
-- **Based on CPE** (Common Platform Enumeration) : allows the retrieval of CVE that only concern the product version entered (e.g. "Windows 10 1909", "Apache 2.4.38")
+- **CPE based** (Common Platform Enumeration) : allows the retrieval of CVE that only concern the product version entered (e.g. "Windows 10 1909", "Apache 2.4.38")

 ## Requirements
 SECMON requires registration on Github API for exploits retrieval.
 It also requires :